Namit210/Vision-tkinter-/README.md

-# Vision - Polygon Fence and Sentry Visibility Analyzer
+# Vision - Convex Hull and Sentry Visibility Analyzer

-A Python GUI application for placing obstacle and sentry points, forming polygon fences by connecting obstacles in order, and analyzing sentry visibility relative to the fence.
+A Python GUI application for placing obstacle and sentry points, computing convex hulls to create fenced areas, and analyzing sentry visibility relative to the convex hull.

 ## Features

 - **Interactive Point Placement**: Click on the canvas to place obstacle or sentry points
 - **Point Types**:
-  - **Obstacles** (red): Points connected in order to form a polygon fence
+  - **Obstacles** (red): Points used to compute the convex hull (fenced area)
-  - **Sentries** (blue): Points analyzed for visibility outside the fence
+  - **Sentries** (blue): Points analyzed for visibility outside the convex hull
-- **Polygon Fence Formation**: Connects obstacle points in the order they were placed to form a fence (supports concave polygons)
+- **Convex Hull Computation**: Automatically computes the smallest convex polygon enclosing all obstacles
-- **Sentry Visibility Analysis**: Uses ray casting algorithm to determine how many sentries can view outside the polygon fence
+- **Sentry Visibility Analysis**: Uses cross-product method to determine how many sentries can view outside the convex hull
 - **Point Management**:
   - Edit point coordinates via inline edit button (✎)
   - Delete individual points via inline delete button (✕)